-Some people assume that drug addiction is more of a problem in males than in females.
-And while men in the United States do report higher rates of drug abuse (7.7% of American men vs. 5% of American women), millions of women also suffer from the negative consequences of substance abuse and addiction—many of which can be more damaging than those commonly experienced by males.1
+Historically, a disproportionate number of substance use disorder studies focused on men.
+Perhaps for reasons such as this, some people might assume that drug addiction is more of a problem in men than in women.
+But substance use disorders are prevalent in both women and men, and any gaps in the percentages may be closing.
+Further, while men in the United States continue to report higher rates of illicit (illegal) drug use (12.5% of men versus 7.9% of women according to 2015 national survey estimates), millions of women suffer from the negative consequences of substance abuse and addiction—which, in some instances, can be more damaging than those commonly experienced by men.1

 Some facts about women and substance abuse you may not know are:2,3

 - Every 3 minutes, a woman goes to the emergency room after abusing prescription painkillers.